imyofather79/my-very-first-project/README.md

 The Bartender

-This is simply interactive webpage where you can mix your own cocktails!
-The end-user will be interacting with the available click-buttons to proceed the interactive web page.
+This is a simple interactive webpage where you can mix your own cocktails!
+The end-user will be interacting with the available click-buttons to proceed to the interactive web page.

 Installation & Usage